martinstarkov/ecs/README.md

 auto new_entity = manager.CopyEntity(entity);

 assert(new_entity.IsIdenticalTo(entity)); // passes

+manager.Refresh() // still required as with CreateEntity()
+// new_entity now detected when looping through manager entities.
 ```

 This requires that all of the entity's components are copy-constructible.
 If the user wishes to copy only certain components they can do so using template parameters: